-When the driver reaches the receiving location, they will go through a series of prompts with questions for them and the receiving agent to answer together.
+When the driver reaches the receiving location, they will be prompted to complete a series of questions that they answer together with the receiving agent.
 The electronic BOL, packing slip and delivery receipt will be reviewed.
 The receiving agent will be asked to sign and date the delivery receipt.
 At minimum the receiving agent will need to provide their name, signature and date.
-If available email address and phone number can be added.
+If available, email address and phone number can be added.
 The signature and date will be electronically added to the delivery receipt and saved with the shipment information.
 Additional pictures will be requested at the time of delivery.
-Once the possession of the freight has been transferred to the receiving agent, the driver will go through a series of prompts to confirm their departure.
+Once the possession of the freight has been transferred to the receiving agent, the driver will be prompted to respond to confirm their departure.
 Once confirmed, the updated and signed delivery receipt will be automatically timestamped and emailed to the shipper.

 Before departing the facility, the driver will be asked to complete a site survey.
-Again, they will answer questions describing the receiving location: available bathroom, safe overnight parking, operating hours, measurements of the lanes and loading dock, and any particular information on the approach or departure.
-Completing site surveys will increase the driver’s rating within the Project Freight platform showing their commitment to the overall community.
-The driver will receive their remaining payment with 24-36 hours following their on-time, without damage & signed off delivery.
+Again, they will answer questions describing the receiving location: available bathroom, safe overnight parking, operating hours, measurements of the lanes and loading dock, and any particular information regarding the approach or departure.
+Completing site surveys will increase the driver’s rating within the Project Freight platform, demonstrating their commitment to the overall community.
+The driver will receive his or her remaining payment within 24-36 hours following their on-time, damage-free, and signed off delivery.

 Following a completed delivery, the shipper and driver will receive an automatically generated service survey.
 Both parties will have the ability to rate each other, although only the driver’s ratings will be displayed on their profile.
 The shipper’s rating will be collected and viewed internally at Project Freight.
-If any member of the Project Freight community gives or receives a 1 or 2-star rating, a Project Freight representative will reach directly out to all parties involved in the transaction.
+If any member of the Project Freight community gives or receives a 1 or 2-star rating, a Project Freight representative will reach directly to all parties involved in the transaction.
 One and two-star driver ratings will be reviewed by Project Freight prior to posting under the Driver’s profile.

 The shipper will have 5 working days to open a dispute on the delivery.
 Due to the processes Project Freight will create, direct communication between the shipper and driver, and the ability to anticipate possible issues by using predictive analytics, disputes will be minimized over time.